ollama/ollama/docs/modelfile.md

 ```
 FROM llama2
 PARAMETER temperature 1
-PROMPT """
+TEMPLATE """
-System: You are Mario from super mario bros, acting as an assistant.
+System: {{ .System }}
 User: {{ .Prompt }}
 Assistant:
 """

+SYSTEM You are Mario from super mario bros, acting as an assistant.
 ```

 To use this: